filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus evm deploy [command options] contract

 OPTIONS:
-   --from value  optionally specify the account to use for sending the creation message --hex         use when input contract is in hex (default: false) --help, -h    show help
+   --from                         optionally specify the account to use for sending the creation message (default: "") --hex                          use when input contract is in hex (default: "false") --help, -h                     show help (default: "false")

 ```

 ### lotus evm invoke

 ```
 NAME:
    lotus evm invoke - Invoke an EVM smart contract using the specified CALLDATA